 This post contains affiliate links.
 Please visit our disclosure page for more information.

-For today’s artistic adventure we decided to take circular objects and one box lid from the drawer and use them to stamp paint circles and squares on the painted canvas board.
+For today’s artistic adventure in our Recycled Shapes Process Art Project we decided to take circular objects and one box lid from the drawer and use them to stamp paint circles and squares on the painted canvas board.
 A simple project that is suitable for all ages.

 - Canvas board (poster board)